Robust Kernel-based Feature Representation for 3D Point Cloud Analysis via Circular Convolutional Network: Result

 We analyzed the classification and part-segmentation performances of our method using ModelNet40 \cite{ShapeNet} and ShapeNetPart \cite{ShapeNetPart} databases, respectively.
 ModelNet40 contains 12,311 models.
 Among the models, 9,843 models were used for training, and the remaining 2,468 models were used for testing.
 For each model, 1,024 points were used for training and testing.
 ShapeNetPart contains 16,681 models from 16 categories.
 Each point is annotated using part labels.
 For each model, we used 2,048 points for training and testing.

 Figures \ref{fig:arc}(b) and (c) illustrate the classification and part-segmentation architectures, respectively.
 Table \ref{table:clsseg} lists the classification and part-segmentation results.
-While considering the evaluation metrics, the overall accuracy was used for Modelnet40 classification and mean intersection over union was used for ShapeNetPart segmentation.
-As clearly demonstrated in Table \ref{table:clsseg}, our proposed descriptor achieved comparable performance when compared to the state-of-the-art descriptors.
-Figure \ref{fig:result_seg} illustrates the sample outputs of the proposed method.
+While considering the evaluation metrics, the overall accuracy was used for Modelnet40 classification and mean intersection over union was used for ShapeNetPart segmentation. { We compared our methods with the non-rotation-invariant methods and rotation-invariant methods.
+The non-rotation-invariant methods typically represented the relationship between points based on point coordinates.
+Unlike the non-rotation-invariant methods, the rotation-invariant methods used rotation-invariant features (e.g. relative distance and angle) to achieve rotation-invariant property.
+However, it is hard to represent the accurate relationship between points with rotation-invariant features, and convolution with more than one point in rotation-invariant-order is a challenging problem.
+Therefore, as listed in Table \ref{table:clsseg}, the non-rotation-invariant methods showed better performances when compared to the rotation-invariant methods under non-rotation environments.